leksah/leksah/Readme.md

 On OS X using MacPorts you may need to set `XDG_DATA_DIRS` like this:

-    XDG_DATA_DIRS=/opt/local/share cabal new-build exe:leksah-server exe:leksah
+    XDG_DATA_DIRS=/opt/local/share ./leksah.sh

 #### Using `stack build` instead of `cabal new-build`

-** NOTE : This is currently not working.
+** NOTE : Building Leksah with stack is currently not working.
 If you can make it work let us know how you did it. **